-The robot is partly completed machinery (see 12 Certifications on page 92) and as such a risk assessment is required for each installation of the robot.
-You must follow all of the safety instructions in chapter 2 Safety on page 15.
+The robot is partly completed machinery (see Certifications) and as such a risk assessment is required for each installation of the robot.
+You must follow all of the safety instructions in chapter Safety.

 Manual

 How to Read This This manual contains instructions for installing and programming the robot.
 The manual is separated into two parts: